Caf President Motsepe opens up on possible Uganda-Tanzania joint Afcon 2027 hosting rights | Goal.com

-Caf President Patrice Motsepe has revealed he would welcome and encourage any initiative that would see both Uganda and Tanzania co-host the 2027 Africa Cup of Nations finals.
+Caf president Patrice Motsepe has revealed he would welcome and encourage any initiative that would see Uganda and Tanzania co-host the 2027 Africa Cup of Nations finals.

 He is in Uganda for a two-day visit and while he expressed his sentiments on the 2027 Afcon, Motsepe said, as the president of the governing body, he is obliged to support all the member associations.